amandamartin-dev/women-led-open-source/README.md

 [PyLadies](https://github.com/pyladies) - PyLadies is a global mentorship group focused on helping more marginalized genders become active participants & leads in the Python open-source community

+[She Code Africa](https://github.com/she-code-africa) - She Code Africa is a non-profit organization focused on celebrating and empowering young girls and women in technology across Africa.

 [Women Who Code](https://github.com/WomenWhoCode)